Ares-Developers/Ares-docs/new/superweapons/targeting.rst

   Fires at what the game considers the base center of the firing player's favorite enemy.

++ :value:`Attack`

+  Fires like :value:`NoTarget` when the last attack on a building was recent.

++ :value:`LowPower`

+  Fires to the same cell as :value:`NoTarget` when the owning house has insufficient power.

++ :value:`LowPowerAttack`

+  Fires like :value:`LowPower`, but only if the last attack on a building was recent.
+This can be used to activate auxiliary power or to force-overcharge base defenses.

 + :value:`LightningRandom`

   Targets a random cell no matter its contents, and is not otherwise constrained